 A day in the life of an Outreach & Engagement Officer

-Find out what it’s like to work at Renaisi as Kaviya Selvamanickam, Outreach & Engagement Officer, shares her experience of building partnerships to register job seekers onto our employment programmes.
+Find out what it’s like to build partnerships that help us register more job seekers onto our employment & advice programmes.

-As an Outreach and Engagement Officer, it’s my job to sign people onto Renaisi’s employment programmes, Inspiring Families and RISE (Refugees Into Sustainable Employment).
-I do this by making links with organisations that work with people who need employability support to identify who would benefit from Renaisi’s support.
+As an Outreach and Engagement Officer, it’s my job to sign people onto Renaisi’s employment programmes.
+I do this by making links with organisations that work with people who need employability support and would benefit from Renaisi’s support.

 A typical day